 3 Common Myths and Misconceptions about Eating Disorders

-If you’re looking to understand eating disorders more for yourself, or for a loved one, debunking these 3 common myths and misconceptions of eating disorders should be supportive.
+If you’re looking to educate yourself, support a loved one, or seek care for yourself, debunking these eating disorder myths and misconceptions of eating disorders is an essential step toward clarity and healing.

 1. Having an Eating Disorder is a Choice.